 The King James Version translates Strong's G3049 (logizomai) in the following manner: think (9x), impute (8x), reckon (6x), count (5x), account (4x), suppose (2x), reason (1x), number (1x), miscellaneous (5x).
 It has a slightly wide semantic range of meaning (i.e. to reckon, count, compute, calculate).

 The term logizomai does indeed have cases where something is accounted, reckoned, or regarded in a way that conforms with reality.
 The point is that it is an accounting term that does not always have to conform.
 This is the grounds for the Apostle Paul’s argument in Romans 4.
 Roman Catholicism has a different definition of logizomai that makes its transformational.
-But that is not what the word means.
+But that is not what the word entails.
 It is an accounting term.
 Following is a commentary by John MacArthur:

 Interestingly, the form of logizomai that occurs in Romans 2:26 is an instance that can clearly be understood in a judicial or declarative sense.
 It would be absurd to assert that circumcision is infused into somebody.
 God treats a righteous man who is uncircumcised as if he is circumcised.
 2 Timothy 4:16 also has a form of logizomai that can mean impute something on somebody’s behalf.
 So we can indeed interpret the Greek word in the sense of Christ’s righteousness being credited to our account.